swisshacks/sixchallenge/README.md

 ## Point of Contact:

 Name, Name, or Name will be glad to answer your questions during the Deep Dive.
-We’ll also be available on Discord.
+We’ll also be available on WhatsApp.